ceqi-zz/bitcoin-alerting/README.md

 ### Create API via apigatewayv2

-apigatewayv2 creates HTTP API, POST endpoint, deploy to prod. have the url to added to [cryptocurrencyalerting.com](cryptocurrencyalerting.com)'s webhook config, this API integrates with lambda function
+apigatewayv2 creates HTTP API, POST endpoint, have the url to be added to [cryptocurrencyalerting.com](cryptocurrencyalerting.com)'s webhook config, this API integrates with lambda function

 > It seems that the integration is not working via cli, so the walk around is to create a default endpoint, then create route, then attach integration via console